Padithal Mattum Podhuma: Production

 One song depicting Ganesan's character riding a horse was shot at Raj Bhavan.
-The song "Pon Ondru Kanden" was shot at YMCA Swimming pool.
+The song "Pon Ondru Kanden" was initially planned to be shot at a park, but ultimately shot at YMCA Swimming pool.

 Themes

 The underlying theme of the film is "how a deep friendship between cousins is affected due to both of them being besotted with a woman."

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.
 The song "Pon Ondru Kanden" is set in the Hindustani raga known as Brindavani Sarang.